yanglei99/terraform_softlayer/xgboost/README.md

 ### Known issue, limitation and workaround

 * If you hit can not download library during spark submit on master, you may need to remove both `~/.m2` and `~/.ivy2/cache`
+* Sometimes xgboost tracker python may not shutdown correctly.
+It will cause tracker using port other than 9091, which is blocked if you provision the cluster with using public ip for the master.
+Find the process and kill it will solve the problem.